 What Is Promethazine?

 Promethazine, a first-generation antihistamine, belongs to the phenothiazine class of drugs.
-It acts by reducing the actions of natural substances in the body, such as histamine, dopamine, and acetylcholine.
+It acts by reducing the actions of natural substances in the body, such as histamine, dopamineiXA chemical that transport messages among nerve cells and also acts as a hormone that induces happiness and motivation. , and acetylcholineiXA signaling molecule that plays a significant role in several physiological functions of the body. .
 The US Food and Drug Administration (FDA)-approved uses of Promethazine include (2) (3):

 - Allergies.
-Seasonal allergies (allergic rhinitis) causing runny nose and watery eyes, allergic conjunctivitis, skin conditions causing itching and swelling, and use in combination with other drugs to treat severe life-threatening allergic reactions.
+In the US, about 18.9% of children suffer from seasonal allergies, according to the Centers for Disease Control and Prevention (CDC).
+Seasonal allergies (allergic rhinitis) causing runny nose and watery eyes, allergic conjunctivitis along with skin conditions causing itching and swelling can be treated with Promethazine.
+In addition, it can also be used in combination with other drugs to treat severe life-threatening allergic reactions (anaphylaxis).

-- Nausea and vomiting due to anesthesia, chemotherapy, or post-surgery effects.
+- Nausea and vomiting due to anesthesia, chemotherapyiXA treatment modality that uses chemicals to inhibit or prevent the growth of cancerous cells in the body. , or post-surgery effects.

 - Motion sickness.
 Most effective when given 30 minutes to one hour before travel or other trigger factors.

 - Sedation.
 Used along with painkillers to calm patients before or after surgery.